Anti-Tip/IT_Certifications_Portfolio/README.md

 ## Personal Background

-My interest in technology and drive for development started in childhood.
-From preschool age, I had a genuine curiosity for electrical engineering: I studied how things work inside, and already then I knew I would become an electrician.
+My drive for development and interest in technology started in childhood.
+From preschool age, I had a genuine curiosity about electronics: I studied how things work inside, and already then I knew I would link my professional career with electrical engineering.

-After school, I graduated with honors from a Vocational School (May 19, 2006), earning a diploma in the profession of "electrician for repair and maintenance of electrical equipment" with an advanced 4th grade.
+After school, I graduated with honors from a Vocational School, earning a diploma in the profession of "electrician for repair and maintenance of electrical equipment" with an advanced 4th grade.
 At the same time, I completed training at ROSTO (DOSAAF) as a "specialist in electrical signaling and blocking devices."

-After military service, I continued to work in the energy sector, constantly honing my skills.
-My interest in related fields allowed me to acquire diverse skills, including household appliance and electronics repair, as well as microchip programming.
+After military service, I continued working in the energy sector, constantly honing my skills: assembling server racks and control cabinets, as well as installing 110 kV substations.
+My interest in related fields allowed me to acquire diverse skills, including repair of electronics and household appliances, as well as microchip programming.

-My IT journey began in the early 2000s with self-study of programming, computer hardware, and software, which I mastered with ease.

-- Languages and technologies: Delphi, HTML, CSS, PHP, JavaScript.

-- Low-level programming: disassembly and debugging using OllyDbg, SoftIce.
+My IT journey began in the early 2000s with self-study of programming, computer hardware, and software, which I mastered easily.
+Languages and technologies I learned include: Delphi, HTML, CSS, PHP, JavaScript, disassembly and debugging using OllyDbg and SoftIce.

-- Practical experience: development and maintenance of several websites, including an online work cost calculator with a discount system (migrated from HTML to PHP).
+I developed and maintained several websites.
+During the migration of the "Electromontage Works" site from HTML to PHP, I implemented an online work cost calculator with a discount system.

-Despite my abilities, I did not professionally pursue this path then.
-I returned to programming at age 34, completing courses at Stepik and Skillbox ("Python Developer Profession").

-A key Python project involved developing software for prosecutors' offices, used by anti-corruption units to check compliance with anti-corruption legislation.
+After completing courses at Stepik and Skillbox ("Python Developer Profession"), I developed software for prosecutors' offices, which is used by anti-corruption units during inspections related to the enforcement of anti-corruption legislation.

-In 2025, realizing the need for systematic IT education, I enrolled at BSTU, Faculty of Information Technology, specializing in "Information Security."
+Currently, I am studying at university in the Faculty of Information Technology, specializing in "Information Security."

 ## Organization